 The Mornington Peninsula boasts some of Victoria’s most spectacular walking landscapes, including peaceful bays, wild ocean coastlines and tranquil bush.

+The 45km route begins at the beautiful Cape Schanck Lighthouse.
 The next 20km follows narrow undulating trails along the coastline.
-Don’t forget to look LEFT every now and again, as you’ll see the rugged Bridgewater Bay, vantage points at the Bay of Islands and St Paul's Lookout providing fine coastal views!
+Don’t forget to look LEFT every now and again over Bass Strait, check out vantage points at the Bay of Islands and St Paul's Lookout providing fine coastal views!
 We highly recommend ankle gaiters and sand resistant shoes to keep out sand and debris.

 Some important stuff:

 Water and Toilets - There are very few water and toilet stops along the entire route.
 Even if you don’t need to go, visit the loo, toilets will be few and far between!
 You must refill your water bladder EVERY TIME you see a water refill station (at the Luv Stops), even if you think you have plenty left.
 During training these water points will not be available, so ensure you take extra with you for training on the route.

 Head torches - It may also be very dark for those finishing after sunset.
 Remember to bring your head torch, even if you expect to finish in daylight.
 They are compulsory for all trekkers.

 Support Crew - There is limited access for support crews in the last 10km of the route through the Point Nepean National Park.
 The closest spot is Gunners Cottage, cars may park here and support crews can walk 1km along Defence road to meet their trekkers with 7.5km to go (if they are on their way to Fort Nepean) or 3km to go (if they are on their way back from Fort Nepean).
 Support crew access is also limited in the first 20km of the 60km route (5km of the 45km route).
 The Luv Stops are the best spot to meet up with your trekkers, and other beach car parks along the route, please plan ahead!